Where do they go after Berkshire Waldorf School?

 - Regional, well-regarded public high schools, where they consistently place into AP classes.

-What’s remarkable about Berkshire Waldorf School graduates is how they step into their next schools: with courage, creativity and community.
+What’s remarkable about Berkshire Waldorf School graduates is how they go from here, stepping into their next schools with courage, creativity and community.
 Our goal?
 That each and every one is prepared to continue on to the best opportunity to fulfill their potential.

 A+ Students and A+ Citizens